Newcastle beaches and surfing

-With world-class waves, Australia’s largest surfing festival, and towering sand dunes, Newcastle and surrounds are perfect for outdoor adventure.
-You’ll be amazed by the sandy beaches and families will enjoy swimming in protected ocean pools, such as the art deco Newcastle Ocean Baths.
+With world-class waves, Australia’s largest surfing festival and towering sand dunes, Newcastle and surrounds are perfect for a beach holiday.
+Unwind on the beautiful sandy beaches and families with young children will enjoy protected ocean pools, such as the art deco Newcastle Ocean Baths.

-A short drive north of Newcastle is the Worimi Conservation Lands, home to the largest moving coastal dunes system in the Southern Hemisphere.
-For an exciting adventure, explore the towering dunes and shipwrecks on a tour with Sand Dunes Adventures, Port Stephens 4WD or Quad Bike King.
+You’ll find more exciting adventures along Stockton Beach in the Worimi Conservation Lands, home to the largest moving coastal dunes system in the Southern Hemisphere.
+You can explore the dunes and shipwrecks in the area with Sand Dunes Adventures, Quad Bike King and Port Stephens 4WD.